github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-csharp.rst

 - The ninth value ``taint`` is the kind of the flow. ``taint`` means that taint is propagated through the call.
 - The tenth value ``manual`` is the provenance of the summary, which is used to identify the origin of the summary.

-It would also be possible to merge the two rows into one by using a comma separated list in the seventh value.
+It would also be possible to merge the two rows into one by using a comma-separated list in the seventh value.
 This would be useful if the method has many arguments and the flow is the same for all of them.

 .. code-block:: yaml